 Lewiston is a very small village located in the state of New York.
 With a population of 2,596 people and three constituent neighborhoods, Lewiston is the 489th largest community in New York.

-Lewiston is a decidedly white-collar village, with fully 86.03% of the workforce employed in white-collar jobs, well above the national average.
+Unlike some villages, Lewiston isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Lewiston are a mix of both white- and blue-collar jobs.
 Overall, Lewiston is a village of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Lewiston who work in sales jobs (19.16%), management occupations (15.48%), and office and administrative support (11.04%).
+There are especially a lot of people living in Lewiston who work in sales jobs (18.78%), management occupations (15.61%), and office and administrative support (11.54%).

-Lewiston is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small village, Lewiston doesn't have a public transportation system that people use for their commute.

 The people who call Lewiston home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Lewiston residents report their race to be White, followed by Native American.
-Important ancestries of people in Lewiston include German, Irish, English, and Polish.
+The greatest number of Lewiston residents report their race to be White, followed by Asian.
+Important ancestries of people in Lewiston include Irish, German, Polish, and English.

 The most common language spoken in Lewiston is English.
 Other important languages spoken here include Polish and Spanish.